NLP/Grammatica/README.md

 ```
 -Add a new Def S-> IP NP NP to allow sentences like Is he a person?
 -Add cases for this new type of question in Subj, DO, and IDO
--Fix Backtract when it sees one of the latter childs of a def return false, giving up everything.
-It should go back to its previous child of the def and try the next def of that.
-If that has no more defs, then go to the previous child again, and keep going until no more previous children.
-THEN it can remove the entire def and get next def for node.

 -Find a general way to calculate the subject, verb, object of the syntax tree and sentence